Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 make the change in the Profile tab.
 Note that the `C:\Users\biocbuild` folder will still be created and populated at first logon.

-Make the biocbuild user member of the Remote Desktop Users group.
+Make the biocbuild user a member of the Remote Desktop Users group.

-### Grant the biocbuild user "Log on as batch job" rights
+### 1.8 Grant the biocbuild user "Log on as batch job" rights

 (This is needed in order to define scheduled tasks run by the `biocbuild` user.)

-Go in Local Security Policy
-  -> Local Policies
-     -> User Rights Assignment
+Go in Local Security Policy -> Local Policies -> User Rights Assignment

 In the right pane, right-click on 'Log on as a batch job' -> Properties

 Add `biocbuild` user.

-### Install 32-bit Cygwin
+### 1.9 Install 32-bit Cygwin (for all users)

 Cygwin is needed for: `ssh`, `rsync`, `curl`, and `vi`.